zeux/meshoptimizer/README.md

 This approach provides fine-grained control over which discontinuities to preserve.
 The permissive mode combined with selective locking provides a balance between simplification quality and attribute preservation, and usually results in higher quality LODs for the same target triangle count (and dramatically higher quality compared to `meshopt_simplifySloppy`).

-> [!NOTE]
-> This functionality is currently experimental and is subject to future improvements.
+> Note: this functionality is currently experimental and is subject to future improvements.
 Certain collapses are restricted to protect the overall topology, and attribute quality may occasionally regress.

 ### Simplification with vertex update